indigoparadox/vbincarver/README.md

 With a grammar in place, simply run it as:

-> ./vbincarver.py -f ico.yaml -o example.html example.ico
+> ./vbincarver.py -f ico -o example.html example.ico

 ## Ideas: